 Of course, not every managed service provider perfectly fits this two-tier mold.
 For example, some providers may include unlimited help desk support while charging an hourly rate for onsite support.

-In general, though, the main difference between the a la carte costs of most partially managed plans and the all-you-can-eat costs of most fully managed plans is the price of help desk support.
+In general, though, there is one main difference between the a la carte costs of most partially managed plans and the all-you-can-eat fees of most fully managed plans.
+That difference is the price of help desk support.

 Both types of plans tend to include these services: